micro/micro/docs/reference/environments.md

   platform   proxy.m3o.com
 ```

-There are three builtin environments, `local` being the default one, and two [`m3o` specific](m3o.com) ones; dev and platform.
+There are three builtin environments, `local` being the default, and two [`m3o` specific](m3o.com) offerings; dev and platform.
 These exist for convenience and speed of development.

-The beauty of the Micro envs are however that users can add their own.
-This is extremely useful when one wants to interact with one's own self hosted Micro server instance.
+Additional environments can be created using `micro env add [name] [host:port]`.
+Environment addresses point to the micro proxy which defaults to :8081.

+### Add Environment

-`micro env --help` provides a succint summary of usage, but let's walk through adding an environment:
+The command `micro env --help` provides a summary of usage.
+Here's an example of how to add an environment.

 ```sh
 $ micro env add myown stunningproject.com